Brittany Miller (softball): Professional

 Miller played professionally for the Akron Racers, and was the seventh player selected in the 2009 National Pro Fastpitch senior draft with the Akron Racers.

 Coaching career

 Assistant coach

 Miller served as assistant coach at four programs.
 She began her career at North Dakota State as a graduate assistant for the first two years.
 She was an assistant coach for the Bison in 2012.
 She served as an assistant coach at Iowa State for the next four years from 2013 to 2016.
 Following her Iowa State years, she served as an assistant at Loyola Marymount for four years (from 2017 to 2020).
 After Loyola Marymount, she was an assistant coach for the Texas Tech Red Raiders softball program.

 Head coach

 Miller was named Texas A&M–Commerce head softball coach on June 24, 2022.
+Miller and East Texas A&M parted ways after four seasons, in which she compiled an overall record of 34-172, never winning more than 10 games in any season.